Stay safe but stay busy!: An entertainment update

 The museums’ Instagram handle is @kenoshamuseums.

-All area libraries are closed.
-The good news is, if you stocked up on books, DVDs and other materials, you can keep them until the libraries reopen, with no late fees.
+All area libraries are closed to visitors.
+The good news is, if you stocked up on books, DVDs and other materials, you can keep them until the end of June, with no late fees.

+Starting Friday, the Southwest Library will be open for curbside pickups.
+The library building itself is still closed to the public.

 Also, the Kenosha Public Library’s Digital Library is always available for cardholders, including the library’s vast collection of eBooks, eMagazines, audiobooks, free music-streaming and learning resources.
 Explore the Digital Library at mykpl.info/digitallibrary.